THE FOLLOWING EVENTS HAVE BEEN CANCELLED DUE TO THE CORONAVIRUS:

 1. David Kramer, Senior Fellow in the Vaclav Havel Program for Human Rights and Diplomacy at FIU, former President of Freedom House and former Deputy Assistant Secretary of State for European and Eurasian Affairs.

-2. Rodger Potocki, Senior Director for Europe at the National Endowment for Democracy in Washington, DC.
+2. Rodger Potocki, former Director for Europe at the National Endowment for Democracy in Washington, DC.

 3. John Riordan, USAID Development Advisor to US Special Operations Command and formerly Country Director, USAID Belarus Program.